Kiopsy/Distributed_Stock_Exchange/README.md

 Navigate to the provided webpage, where you can perfom the client interactions.
 (Note: once the webserver is running, clients from any device can connect.

 ## Tests
 Tests are located in the tests/ folder and should run automatically using the python command. **You will need to have the correct host and number of servers set in the constants.py file in order to run the tests correctly**.
-Further tests can be run using the files in the  experiments/ directory.
+Further tests can be run using the files in the  experiments/ directory, such as testing the latency of the exchange or using trading bots to test throughput and correctness.